 Spider Vein Removal

 Sclerotheraphy is commonly used to remove spider veins on different parts of the body.
 A sclerosant (sclerosing agent) is injected in to the vein, which causes it to eventually dissolve.
-Depending on the condition of the veins this treatment can be done in combination with AFT laser (link to AFT).
+Depending on the condition of the veins this treatment can be done in combination with AFT laser.

 Medium and large spider veins on the surface of the legs, feet or arm are best treated with Sclerotheraphy.
 Our doctor will examine the veins thoroughly to determine if the treatment is the best for you.